-To become one of the ASA Sailing Schools, Waypoints Annapolis & Waypoints Florida / Sailing Florida, a Waypoints Destination, met rigorous qualification standards which are internationally recognized.
+To become one of the ASA Sailing Schools, Waypoints Annapolis & Waypoints Florida, met rigorous qualification standards which are internationally recognized.
 Our ASA-certified courses give sailors of all experience levels an opportunity to become more competent and confident in their abilities.

 We provide courses to bring the first-timer to a level of competent seamanship, offer advanced courses for the experienced sailor, and open the world of possibilities for those wishing to charter in the world’s finest sailing destinations.

 Your sailing lesson is taught aboard sailboats and catamarans, complete with the amenities of today’s luxury cruising boats.
 Our boats provide fully-equipped galleys, air conditioning/generators*, private cabins, shared heads (some are private/en-suite), and covered cockpits.
 No matter which charter destination you choose, you can expect the same level of service and comfort.

 Annapolis Base – Our boats and classes are located at the 222 Severn Avenue Marina in the heart of downtown Annapolis.
 The proximity of the Naval Academy, numerous local stores, and restaurants make your class location ideal.

 St. Petersburg Base – Boats and classes are located at The Renaissance Vinoy Resort Marina.
 Amenities include a heated pool, hot tubs, state-of-the-art fitness center, full-service day spa and salon, and room service directly to your boat.

 Basic Sailing (#101):